What it was like cutting film sound before Pro Tools

 In this video Tom Hammond cuts Foley on a moviola.
 The Foley programming and editing was done at Danetracks in Santa Monica.
 The Foley was recorded next door at JDH Sound.
 The working title of the film was "Pay Dirt," but the film was released as "There Goes the Neighborhood."
 Foley artists are Ossama Khuluki and Catherine Harper.
 Tommy Goodwin is the Foley mixer and Tammy Treadwell is the Foley recordist.

 In 2013 the 5th Street building was torn down to make room for the expansion of a car dealership.
-The difficulty of loosing the facility turned into an opportunity to build a unique space that was larger.
-For the next four years the main mixing room was the master bedroom of a house in Southwest Austin.
+The difficulty of loosing the facility turned into an opportunity to build a unique space.
+While the design and construction happened over the next four years the main mixing room was the master bedroom of a house in Southwest Austin.

 By the end of November 2017 Soundcrafter had completely moved into its new facility in Austin’s Rosedale neighborhood.